szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 - False
 </Quiz>

 2. The code snippet below will throw errors or otherwise not work as intended.
 Why?
-Take a minute to look over it yourself, then select all that apply in the quiz below.
+Take a moment to look over it carefully, then select all that apply in the quiz below.

 ```JavaScript
 prompt("What is your name?");